Buckingham Fountain

 • Humboldt Park

 If you want to take a 2.7-mile jaunt through Logan Square, Humboldt Park, Wicker Park and Bucktown, this elevated path is the best way to get around.
 Built on an abandoned railroad line, the 606 is connected to parks and thoroughfares in some of the busiest neighborhoods on the North Side of Chicago.
-On a particularly nice day, you'll probably have to dodge cyclists and people pushing strollers, but the trail still provides one of the most relaxing and scenic ways to traverse the city.
+On a particularly nice day, you'll probably have to dodge throngs of cyclists and strollers, but the trail still provides one of the most relaxing and scenic ways to traverse the city.

 • Art